attackerer/timemachine/README.md

 Sync Will Synchronize your time with worldwide time servers

 # Notice
-You Should Run This app with Administrator privileges
+You Should Run This app with Administrator privileges to work correctly.